Lovrom8/RSMods/README.md

 ## How it works

-Two engines, one pedal.
-The choice is made at launch — the same hotkeys and readout drive whichever is active, and the active engine is announced on screen beside the pedal readout, with the same line in the debug log (`Drop pedal engine: ...`).
+RSModsPlus selects one drop pedal engine at launch.
+Both engines use the same hotkeys and overlay readout.
+The active engine is shown on screen beside the pedal readout and written to the debug log using the format `Drop pedal engine: ...`.

-**ASIO Drop Pedal — the preferred engine.** With RS_ASIO installed, the mod hooks the ASIO driver underneath it and shifts the raw guitar signal before the game ever receives it.
-That is the same place a hardware pedal sits, and the shifting works the same way the DigiTech Drop family does: the signal is spliced by whole detected pitch periods, so it stays clean to pitch trackers.
+**ASIO Drop Pedal.** With RS_ASIO installed, the mod hooks the ASIO driver below RS_ASIO and shifts the raw guitar input before Rocksmith receives it.
+The shifter uses period-synchronous splicing, so note detection, the tuner and tone processing all consume the same shifted input signal.
+No tuning-reference redirect is required, and stock tones work as well as custom tones.

-Detection, the tuner and every tone simply hear an already-retuned instrument — nothing needs redirecting, and stock tones work as well as custom ones.
+Additional processing latency is bounded by one detected pitch period of the note being played, roughly 1-13 ms depending on pitch.
+This is added to the normal RS_ASIO round trip, about 15 ms on a typical interface at a 256-frame buffer.

-Input latency stays low.
-The shifter trails the input by up to one pitch period of the note being played, a few milliseconds that vary with the string exactly as hardware drop pedals do, on top of RS_ASIO's own round trip (about 15 ms on a typical interface at a 256-frame buffer).
-In play it feels like the stock game.
+For guitar-to-bass with ASIO, the lowest-latency path is to tell Rocksmith you are playing bass and include the octave in the pedal value, such as `-12` for E-standard bass from an E-standard guitar.
+That shifts before the game hears the signal and avoids Rocksmith's emulated-bass post-processing path.

-**Cable Drop Pedal.** Without RS_ASIO, detection reads the raw signal upstream of the tone chain, so the mod shifts inside the game instead: it retunes a MultiPitch pedal in the player's tone and redirects the reference frequency the game derives its expected pitch from — the same value CDLC charters set as an arrangement's tuning pitch.
+**Cable Drop Pedal.** Without RS_ASIO, detection reads the raw signal upstream of the tone chain, so the mod shifts inside the game instead: it retunes a MultiPitch pedal in the player's tone and redirects the reference frequency the game derives its expected pitch from.
+This is the same value CDLC charters set as an arrangement's tuning pitch.
 Shift the audio down a semitone, move the expectation up one, and the two agree.
 This engine needs the MultiPitch pedal in the tone and covers uniform tunings only.